Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Framework overview and task definition

 \subsection{Segmentation model}

-The segmentation framework employs a hybrid transformer-convolution architecture to leverage strengths of global contextual modeling with the transformer backbone as encoder and local spatial precision of the convolutional decoder.
+The segmentation framework employs a hybrid transformer-convolution architecture that combines the transformer backbone as the encoder for global contextual modeling with a convolutional decoder for local spatial precision.
 The backbone is a hierarchical Swin Transformer~\citep{liu2021swin} with depth configuration $2-2-12-2$ across four successive stages, with a patch size of $2 \times 2 \times 2$ voxels and a window size of $4 \times 4 \times 4$ voxels.
 Its hierarchical design progressively aggregates features at multiple spatial scales to capture fine-grained anatomical details.
 Windowed self-attention within each stage reduces complexity while preserving details and global context, critical for processing large volumetric images of size $128 \times 128 \times 128$ voxels.
 The backbone was pretrained with the self-distilled masked image transformer (SMIT) framework to enhance robustness to imaging and patient variations~\citep{jiang2022self}.
 SMIT combines masked image prediction~\citep{he2021masked,xie2022simmim} with self-distillation~\citep{zhou2021ibot}; described in Appendix~\ref{section:appendix:pretraining_tasks}.
-The decoder, a 3D U-Net-based~\citep{ronneberger2015u} convolutional structure, was randomly initialized and fine-tuned with ID task-specific dataset.
-Following training, the entire model is frozen ( ) for subsequent segmentation and features-based OOD detection.
+The decoder, a 3D U-Net-based~\citep{ronneberger2015u} convolutional structure, was randomly initialized and fine-tuned on the ID task-specific dataset.
+Following training, the entire model is frozen ( ) for subsequent segmentation and feature-based OOD detection.